 - Right of Way Rules

-By following the guidelines above, planning and purchasing your first boat should be far less stressful than the alternative.
-Research, planning, and following through all sound like simple tasks, but the boat market is complex and hectic for a first-timer, to say the least.
+By following the guidelines above, planning and buying a boat should be far less stressful than the alternative.
+Research, planning, and following through all sound like simple tasks, but the boat market is complex and hectic for a first time boat buyer, to say the least.

 If you found this article helpful, please leave a comment below, share it on social media, and subscribe to our email list.